backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/Lambda Performance.md

 ## Concurrency
 - **Concurrency limit**: up to *1000* concurrent executions **for all the functions** in the per region.
+	- Under sustained load, your function's concurrency bursts to an initial level between *500 and 3000 concurrent executions that varies per region*.
+	- After the initial burst, the function's capacity increases by an additional 500 concurrent executions each minute until either the load is accommodated, or the total concurrency of all functions in the region hits the limit.
+	- *By default, AWS Lambda limits the total concurrent executions across all functions within a given region to 1000*.
+	- This **limit can be raised by requesting** for AWS to increase the limit of the concurrent executions of your account.

 > [!note]- Concurrency calculations
 > To calculate the concurrency requirements for the Lambda function simply multiply the **number of executions per second** (20) by the **time it takes to complete the execution** (20).